What is a 15-Year Fixed Rate Mortgage?

 - Have money left to spend on daily necessities and saving after making payments

-If you use any of the above lending institutions to apply for a 15-year mortgage, the application process is fairly easy.
+If you apply for a 15-year mortgage, the application process is fairly easy.

 - Fill out your personal information online (name, date of birth, location of house, cost of house, credit score) and the size of your down payment.
 In most situations, you can pre-qualify in a matter of minutes.